kbase/kb_sdk/README.md

 #### Need more?

-If you have questions or comments, please create a GitHub issue or pull request.
+If you have questions or comments, please create a GitHub issue or pull request, or contact us through http://kbase.us